 Why does any of this even matter?

 Because after a certain point, money starts generating significantly more money if you invest it and enjoy the benefits of compound interest.
 While making a lot of money is not the only way to achieve wealth, having a lot of money available to invest does accelerate the race to the wealthy finish line.
 As Erin Lowry, author of Broke Millennial Takes On Investing: A Beginner’s Guide to Leveling Up Your Money, shared on our recent podcast:

-Investing lets your money do some of the heavy
+Investing lets your money do some of the heavy lifting for you.

 Here is a simple example of the benefits of having more money to invest gets you:

 - A 7% return on $100 = $7